Important Things to Know

 How to Apply for Direct Loan and Direct PLUS Loan

-Once you have been awarded and have returned an award letter accepting a Federal Direct Loan, you will need to complete these additional steps before we can request your loan funds.
+Once you have been awarded and have returned a financial aid offer accepting a Federal Direct Loan, you will need to complete these additional steps before we can request your loan funds.